Slobork/booster-sweeper/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

+Boost the Website speed by sweeping assets your pages do not need!

 == Description ==
 Booster Sweeper helps you to optimize the Website speed further over the common caching and code minification plugins. <a href="https://maxpressy.com/booster-sweeper/asset-cleanup-wordpress-plugin-manager/?mtm_campaign=wpPluginPage&mtm_kwd=boostersweeper&mtm_placement=top" target="_blank">Booster Sweeper</a> allows you to dequeue assets, i.e. unload the unused CSS or JavaScript files.
 These are the files that aren't necessary for certain page.